ucgmsim/velocity_modelling/wiki/DataFormats.md

 Two data formats are used for surface data: ASCII grid files and HDF5 grid files, which contain elevation or depth data on a 2D grid.

-ASCII grid files have a `.in` extension and are compatible with old C code.
+ASCII grid files have a `.in` extension and are compatible with older C code.
 HDF5 grid files have a `.h5` extension and are the preferred format for new data.
-All the surface data files are stored in the `cvm/data/global/surface` and `cvm/data/regional/<basin_name>/` directories, and we have both formats available.
+All surface data files are stored in the `cvm/data/global/surface` and `cvm/data/regional/<basin_name>/` directories, with both formats available.

 ### ASCII Grid Format

 Surface data files (`.in` extension) contain elevation or depth data on a 2D grid.

 #### Format Specification

 ```
-ny (number of latitudes) nx (number of longitues)
+ny (number of latitudes) nx (number of longitudes)
-lat_1 lat_2 lat_3.....lat_ny
+lat_1 lat_2 lat_3 ... lat_ny
-lon_1 lon_2 lon_3.....lon_nx
+lon_1 lon_2 lon_3 ... lon_nx
 z_value_1_1 z_value_1_2 ... z_value_1_nx
 z_value_2_1 z_value_2_2 ... z_value_2_nx
 ...